xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 ![MAP-T Scenarios with ASR9k acting as Inline Border Router](https://raw.githubusercontent.com/xrdocs/xrdocs-images/gh-pages/assets/tutorial-images/mapt_scenario.png)

 Host with IPv4 address 166.1.32.1 (port 2321) in the Private IPv4 domain needs to connect to Internet server with IPv4 address 8.8.8.8 (port 2123) through the pure IPv6 Backbone.
-From the connectivity perspektive IP flow 166.1.32.1 <-> 8.8.8.8 will be translated twice prior (MAPT-CE) and after (MAPT-BR) IPv6 Backbone.
+From the connectivity perspective IP flow 166.1.32.1 <-> 8.8.8.8 will be translated twice prior (MAPT-CE) and after (MAPT-BR) IPv6 Backbone.

 We will explore the ASR9k role as MAP-T Inline (no Service Modules) Border Router.
 MAP-T CE functionality is not considered in this Tutorial (not supported by ASR9000).